Hi everyone, my name is casey!

 |

 I study planets around other stars, but outside of work I love to explore our own planet!
-I spend my weekends hiking to ridgelines and waterfalls on O'ahu, and I love to travel across the globe.
+I love hiking to ridgelines and waterfalls on O'ahu, and traveling across the globe.
 I'm an avid cook and baker, and love to try new cuisines.
 I've played the flute and piccolo in orchestras and jazz groups for ~20 years! |

 Japan, Protostars and Planets VII